AleRampa/REGA/README.md

-- Define the functions related to every block type by creating a matlab function that takes as inputs: o (state1,params) if the inputs are 1 o (state1,state2,params) if the inputs are 2 o (state1,nExit,params) if it's a splitter block which takes 1 input
+- Define the functions related to every block type by creating a matlab function that takes as inputs:
+    * (state1,params) if the inputs are 1
+    * (state1,state2,params) if the inputs are 2
+    * (state1,nExit,params) if it's a splitter block which takes 1 input

   the function must output [state2,results], where state2 should be the exit state (or the exit state related to the nExit-th exit if it is a